openaps/docs/docs/docs/Resources/troubleshooting.md

   * Edit your root cron ```crontab -e```
   * Add the following line ```*/2 * * * * ( (wpa_cli status | grep <YOURWIFINAME> > /dev/null && echo already on <YOURWIFINAME>) || (wpa_cli scan > /dev/null && wpa_cli scan_results | egrep <YOURWIFINAME> > /dev/null && udo pa_cli select_network $(wpa_clilist_networks | grep jsqrd | cut -f 1) && echo switched to <YOURWIFINAME> && sleep 15 && (for i in $(wpa_cli list_networks | grep DISABLED | cut -f 1); do wpa_cli enable_network $i > /dev/null; done) && echo and re-enabled other networks) ) 2>&1 | logger -t wifi-select```

-### I am having trouble consistently connecting to my wifi hotspot when I leave the house (iPhone)
+### I am having trouble consistently connecting to my wifi hotspot when I leave the house
 When you turn on your hotspot it will only broadcast for 90 seconds and then stop (even if it is flipped on).
 So, when you leave your house you need to go into the hotspot setting screen (and flip on if needed).
 Leave this screen open until you see your rig has connected.
 It may only take a few seconds or a full minute.

 ### I am not able to connect to my wireless access point on my iPhone